Vice-President (Healthcare Coverage), The Macquarie Group - New York, United States

 Ngati Haua (Waikato)

-When contemplating which degree to take at uni after high school, Waikato Management School’s solid international reputation was what really stood out for Ryan Clark.
+When contemplating which degree to take at university, Waikato Management School’s solid international reputation was what really stood out for Ryan Clark.

-The former Matamata College head boy says he chose the Bachelor of Business Analysis because the three-year degree has been designed with significant input from the finance, economics and accounting industries, which makes it hugely relevant when you enter the professional world.
+The former Matamata College head boy says he chose the Bachelor of Business Analysis because the three-year degree was designed with significant input from the finance, economics and accounting industries, which makes it hugely relevant when you enter the professional world.

 Ryan felt this ensured that he was studying relevant and current material which he can apply in his working life.

-Ryan completed his BBA majoring in Finance, with a specialisation in Portfolios & Investment.
-He followed that with an Honours postgraduate year, which included writing a research dissertation about the effects of the Dow Jones on the New Zealand share market.
+Ryan completed his degree majoring in Finance, with a specialisation in Portfolios & Investment.
+He followed that with an honours postgraduate year, which included writing a research dissertation about the effects of the Dow Jones on the New Zealand share market.